 Prediabetes is both a warning sign and an opportunity.
-Most people who get diagnosed with Type 2 Diabetes were initially prediabetic, possibly for years, without ever knowing it.
+Most people who get diagnosed with Type 2 Diabetes were initially prediabetic, possibly for years (even decades), without ever knowing it.

 Discovering you are prediabetic is a cloud with a silver lining—you have an opportunity to make healthy decisions that avoid Type 2 Diabetes with its gamut of severe symptoms and very bleak prognosis.